Book: The Wealth Elite by Rainer Zitelmann

 - Their subjective degree of conviction is determined by the coherence of the narrative that has been constructed, and not by the quality or quantity of objective information that supports it.
 This is a classic human bias, but they otherwise wouldn’t take risks without a moderate level of foolishness.

-- Billionaires entrepreneurs are more afraid of missing an opportunity than losing on a failure.
+- Billionaire entrepreneurs are more afraid of missing an opportunity than losing on a failure.

 They deal with problems with time off and writing